alihdev/easy-print-js/README.md

 # 🖨️ easy-print-js

-A lightweight, **pure JavaScript** utility to print HTML elements by ID.
+A lightweight, **pure JavaScript** utility to print HTML elements by ID — with full support for structured layouts including header, content, and footer.

 - ✅ Framework-agnostic — works with Vue, React, Angular, etc.
 - ✅ No dependencies
+- ✅ Fully DOM-based (no innerHTML hacks)
-- ✅ Simple and elegant API
+- ✅ Supports header, content, and footer injection

 ---